Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ## Setting Files

-The reference implementation solution requires several settings for each Function App.
-The `settings` directory contains the setting file for each Function App.
+The reference implementation solution requires several settings for each function app.
+The `settings` directory contains the setting file for each function app.
 The files are a collection of `KEY` and `VALUE` delimited by a `|`.
-They need to be imported as `Application Settings` for each Function App.
+They need to be imported as `Application Settings` for each function app.
 The Cake deployment script can auto-import these files into the `Application Settings`.

 ### Drivers Function App